noaaharonTAU/CurrentTrendsinIndustrialMathProject/README.md

 ## Option B: Run on Google Colab

-Use this if you don’t have Python 3.8+ locally or prefer to run in the cloud.
-Colab provides a compatible Python environment.
+Use this if you don’t have Python 3.9 or 3.10 locally or prefer to run in the cloud.
+Colab lets you pick a **Python 3.9 or 3.10** runtime (Runtime → Change runtime type → Python version) so dependencies install cleanly.

 ### 1. Clone and go to the project folder